Huawei gets a Christmas gift from the Wall Street Journal

 - These are the calculations:

-- This matters because Huawei has consistently claimed that it has an arms-length relationship with the Chinese government.
+This matters because Huawei has consistently claimed that it has an arms-length relationship with the Chinese government.
+Click here to read the company’s full response to the WSJ investigation.

 Leave a Reply